X-Streamly/x-streamly-clients/java/readme.md

       }
     });

-To recieve notifications when users enter or leave a channel:
+To receive notifications when users enter or leave a channel:

     channel.bindToChannelEvents(new IXstreamlyChannelEventsHandler() {
       @Override